hackebrot/hackebrot/README.md

 learning Rust and BigQuery.
 I speak at [conferences and meetups][talks] and write on my [personal blog][blog].
-I'm also Staff Test Engineer at [Mozilla][mozilla], a company that makes browsers, apps, code and tools that put people before profit. 🔥🦊
+I'm also Staff Test Engineer at [Mozilla][mozilla], a company that makes browsers, apps, code and tools that puts people before profit. 🔥🦊

 For fun, I like to run, climb, ride my bicycle, enjoy the outdoors, play video games and read books.
 I share my [reading-list][reading-list] on my